mathieu-benoit/labspace-all-101-docker-intro/.labspace/demo-3.md

 Time:        17.333 s, estimated 19 s
 ```

-### Use Test Containers in CI
+### Use Testcontainers in CI

-In your CI pipelines you can directly run these unit tests within your CI job runners or you can use the managed Test Containers Cloud (TCC) feature.
+In your CI pipelines you can directly run these unit tests within your CI job runners or you can use the managed Testcontainers Cloud (TCC) feature.

 Open the file :fileLink[.github/workflows/pipeline-docker-cloud.yaml]{path="catalog-service-node/.github/workflows/pipeline-docker-cloud.yaml" line=88} to see how to integrate this TCC feature in your own CI pipelines: